 - Is it called “soda,” “pop,” or “coke”?
 That depends on where you live…

 - Southerners pronounce words like “lawyer” differently than the rest of us — they say law-yur, not loy-er.

 - Philadelphians call them hoagies, New Yorkers call them heroes…but most Americans just call them subs.

 - Most Americans call major roads “highways,” but those along the West coast like the term “freeway” better.

 As Richard W. Bailey attested in his book Speaking American, “those who seek stability in English seldom find it [and] those who wish for uniformity become laughingstocks.”

 Where American English grammar is headed

 Now that you know the history of the English language, here’s the thing: English grammar continues to change.
 It’s actually still evolving as we speak!
 Some say it’s de-volved at the hands of forces as omnipresent as texting and the internet; others say its focus has been diluted by the large majority of speakers who use it as a second language.

 Want to improve your American grammar skills today?
-Sign up for a free 14-trial of Writer.
+Start a free Writer trial.